Citigroup seeks stay on Argentine debt order; government threatens penalties

 Danielle Romero-Apsilos, a spokeswoman for Citigroup, confirmed on Monday that the bank "will seek to argue our case on an emergency basis in front of Judge Griesa this week, given the impending Sept.
 30 payment date."

-(Additional reporting by Eliana Raszewski in Buenos Aires; Writing by Richard Lough; Editing by Noeleen Walder, Matthew Lewis and Ken Wills)
+(Additional reporting by Eliana Raszewski in Buenos Aires; Writing by Richard Lough; editing by Noeleen Walder and Matthew Lewis)